-Given that employee benefits strategies has such a far reaching impact on the greatest resource an organisation has, it is worth taking some time to better understand the four areas in which a benefits management and employee engagement tool can help your organisation.
+Given that employee benefit strategies have such far-reaching impact on the greatest resource an organization has, it is worth taking time to better understand the four areas in which a benefit management and employee engagement tool can help your organization.

 Increase Employee Engagement